Recent developments in mathematical aspects of relativistic fluids: Leray systems

 \subsubsection{More on domains of dependence}

 Here, we will provide a template for how the domain-of-dependence property can be established outside the Gevrey class.
 It is often the case that this can be established by direct energy estimates.
-But for some complicated systems, like the ones dealt with in Section \ref{S:Relativistic_viscous_fluids}, such direct estimates are not available.
+But for some complicated systems, like the ones dealt with in Sect.~\ref{S:Relativistic_viscous_fluids}, such direct estimates may not be available.
 For example, the estimates used in Theorem \ref{T:LWP_BDNK} are carried out in a pseudo-differential framework that makes a standard integration by parts argument more difficult.

 The specific details of how this template can be applied will depend on particular aspects of the problem being studied, such as structural properties of the equations, the function spaces being used, and so on.
-Thus, we will inevitably be somewhat imprecise in some instances, referring to generic terms like ``appropriate conditions," ``sufficiently regular," etc. We expect that readers should have no difficulty in identifying what these should be in particular problems of interest.
+Thus, we will inevitably be somewhat imprecise in some instances, referring to generic terms like ``appropriate conditions,'' ``sufficiently regular,'' etc. We expect that readers should have no difficulty in identifying what these should be in particular problems of interest.

 We begin noticing that in view of Remark \ref{R:Remark_depends_only_Leray}, upon considering the system satisfied by the difference of two solutions, the domain-of-dependence property can be rephrase in terms of vanishing initial data.
-More precisely, it states that if $\left.
-U_0 \right|_{J^-(x)\cap \Sigma} = 0$, then $U = 0$ in $J^-(x)$.
+More precisely, it states that upon considering the system satisfied by the difference of two solutions with initial data $U_0$, if $\left.
+U_0 \right|_{J^-(x)\cap \Sigma} = 0$, then $U = 0$ in $J^-(x)$, where $U$ is a solution for the system satisfied by the difference of two solutions.